PurpleBooth/git-mit/docs/binaries/git-mit-install-uninstall.md

 You can uninstall git-mit hooks from a repository using the `--uninstall` flag.

-This removes the symlinks that `git mit-install` created in the local repository's hooks directory.
+This removes the hooks that `git mit-install` created in the local repository's hooks directory.

 ## Local uninstall